centreon/centreon-plugins/rust-plugins/schema/README-en.md

 collection declaring no `format_version`, one declaring a version this repository knows nothing about, and one whose `$schema` key names another version than its `format_version`.

-This is the very script the `pre-commit` hook and the CI run, so a commit cannot pass a check the pipeline fails.
-Without `check-jsonschema` it warns and still performs the checks that need `jq` alone, except under GitHub Actions where its absence is an error.

 To check the validity of a schema itself rather than a collection: